solita/solita.github.com/_posts/2019-03-11-code-quality-inspection-for-clojure-with-sonarqube.md

 ## Clojure code quality tools

 ### Eastwood
-[Eastwood](https://github.com/jonase/eastwood) is a lint tool for Clojure (no CLJS support) which detects many kinds of potentially problematic code.
+[Eastwood](https://github.com/jonase/eastwood) is a linting tool for Clojure (no CLJS support) which detects many kinds of potentially problematic code.

-For example the following Clojure code contains a potential bug:
+For an example the following Clojure code contains a potential bug:

 ```clojure
 (if (and x)